Helping to keep our customers safe

 Road safety

-Kent Fire and Rescue Service attend around 1,000 road crashes every year.
+We attend around 1,000 road crashes every year.
 This is why we work closely with partners including other emergency services to help reduce the number of crashes and deaths.
-From educating young drivers to road safety for bikers, learn more about what we’re doing to help drivers stay safe.
+Learn what we’re doing to help drivers stay safe.

 Water safety